About Respiratory Therapists

 - Perform cardiopulmonary resuscitation (CPR)

-- Stabilize high-risk patients being moved by air or ground ambulance
+- Make sure high-risk patients being moved by air or ground ambulance are stable

 - Perform lung function tests